 Once I got married and had a family of my own, I introduced my hubby and each of my children to this lovely dessert.
 Needless to say, they all now have a similar passion for this eclair pie.
-My oldest son (who is turning into a foodie) is the biggest fan, followed by my husband.
+My oldest son (who has turned into a foodie) is the biggest fan, followed by my husband.
 This is often what my family requests for birthdays instead of cake.

 - 2 (3.5 ounce) packages instant french vanilla pudding mix